(working as Dr Tracey Thorne Inc)

 Medical Office Assistants

 After completing the Medical Office Assistant Certificate from VIU, she went straight to work in a busy walk-in clinic in Nanaimo.
-From there she moved to the Gabriola Community Medical Centre where she has had the opportunity to use all her technical and interpersonal skills in the community that she loves and has lived in since 2002.
+From there she moved to the Gabriola Medical Clinic where she has had the opportunity to use all her technical and interpersonal skills in the community that she loves and has lived in since 2002.
 Caroline is committed to ongoing professional development as it applies to health care in rural communities.
 She has completed training in Emergency Social Services, Mental Health Emergencies, and Health Emergency Management.

 MOA Natalie parle français.